-How to Count the Number of Lines in a File [4 Simple Methods]
+How to Count Lines in File Linux [8 Simple Methods]

 Written by